binsync/binsync.net/README.md

 bundle install
 bundle exec jekyll serve
 ```
 If you get an error on `bundle install`, you may need to change your gem path with `bundle config set path ~/.gem`.
+You may also need to delete `Gemfile.lock` to escape dependency hell.

 And the site should be up!